nualagr/dargan-health-foods/README.md

 bring users to a page displaying the latest products in each department.

-- The **About Us** section provides a quick overview of the what the shop sells, its located and its ethos.
+- The **About Us** section provides a quick overview of the what the shop sells, its location and its ethos.
 The **'Our Story' text link and animated icon** bring interested users to the 'Our Story' page where they can read about the business' history, owner and staff in more detail.